What is Pesto Modenese?

 How to make Pesto Modenese

-Feel free to use a food processor if you prefer, but a pestle and mortar will release the essential oils in the rosemary and garlic more effectively.
+Feel free to use a food processor if you prefer, but a pestle and mortar will more effectively release the essential oils in the rosemary and garlic.

-Add the pork fat, work for a minute or two longer, and serve immediately on some warm, crusty bread.
+Add the pork fat, work a minute or two longer, and serve immediately on warm, crusty bread.